-The early symptoms of the disease can appear between the ages of five and ten.
-Parents or a doctor might notice that a child has started to develop vision issues, or seizures.
-Over time, children with Batten disease experience worsening seizures, mental impairment, as well as progressive loss of their motor skills and vision.
+The early Symptoms of the disease can appear between the ages of five and ten.
+Parents or a doctor might notice that a child has started to develop vision issues or seizures.
+Over time, children with Batten disease experience worsening seizures, mental impairment, and progressive loss of motor skills and vision.
 At some point, children with the disease become blind, stay in bed, and experience dementia.
 People affected by Batten disease often die by the time they reach late adolescence or their twenties.

-Batten disease, as well as other forms of NCL's, are fairly rare.
+Batten disease, as well as other forms of NCLs, are fairly rare.
 They happen in approximately two to four out of every one-hundred thousand persons born in America.
-The disorders seem to be more common in nations such as Sweden, Finland, and other parts of northern Europe, as well as Newfoundland, Canada.
-Despite being classified as rare diseases, NCL's many times affect more than one person in families who carry the defective genes.
+The disorders seem more common in nations such as Sweden, Finland, and other parts of northern Europe, as well as Newfoundland, Canada.
+Despite being classified as rare diseases, NCLs often affect more than one person in families carrying defective genes.
 There are an estimated several hundred children in America that have Batten disease.

-The symptoms of Batten disease, as well as other forms of NCL's, are linked to a buildup of substances referred to as 'lipofuscins,' or, 'lipopigments,' in the person's body tissues.
+The symptoms of Batten disease, as well as other forms of NCLs, are linked to a buildup of substances referred to as 'lipofuscins,' or 'lip pigments,' in the person's body tissues.
 Lipopigments are made up of proteins and fats.
 Lipopigments build up inside the person's brain cells, optic nerve, skin, muscles, and other tissues.
 The pigments create deposits with distinctive shapes that can be viewed under an electron microscope.
 Some appear similar to half-moons, while others look like fingerprints.
 Average human systems consistently dispose of lipofuscins.
-People with Batten disease have genes that prevent their body from doing so.
+People with Batten disease have genes that prevent their bodies from doing so.

 Diagnosing Batten Disease

 Obtaining an accurate diagnosis can be difficult because Batten disease is rare; many doctors are unfamiliar with the disease.
-Because of this a misdiagnosis is common, leading to frustration on the part of family members.
-As mentioned, vision loss is many times an early sign of the disease, so it may be first suspected by a professional performing an eye examination.
-An eye doctor has the ability to detect a loss of cells within a person's eye that happens during the three childhood forms of NCL.
-Unfortunately, because the kind of cell loss that happens in other eye diseases, Batten disease is something that cannot be diagnosed by this sign alone.
-Many times an eye doctor or physician who suspects Batten disease will refer the child to a neurologist who specializes in brain and nervous system diseases.
+Because of this, misdiagnosis is common, leading to frustration on the part of family members.
+As mentioned, vision loss is often an early sign of the disease, so that it may be first suspected by a professional performing an eye examination.
+An eye doctor can detect a loss of cells within a person's eye during the three childhood forms of NCL.
+Unfortunately, because of the kind of cell loss that happens in other eye diseases, Batten's disease is something that cannot be diagnosed by this sign alone.
+An eye doctor or physician who suspects Batten disease often refers the child to a neurologist specializing in brain and nervous system diseases.

 Modern genetic testing, as well as blood testing, may confirm Batten disease.
-There are a number of additional diagnostic tests that can be performed.
+Several additional diagnostic tests can be performed.

-Blood or urine tests: Blood or urine tests may detect abnormalities which can indicate the disease.
-Elevated levels of dolichol, for example, may be found in the urine of persons with NCL's.
+- Blood or urine tests: Blood or urine tests may detect abnormalities that can indicate the disease.
+Elevated levels of dolichol, for example, may be found in the urine of persons with NCLs.

-Skin or tissue sampling: A doctor can examine a sample of the person's tissue underneath an electron microscope for NCL deposits, which are common in skin cells; particularly ones from sweat glands.
+- Skin or tissue sampling: A doctor can examine a sample of the person's tissue underneath an electron microscope for NCL deposits, common in skin cells, particularly ones from sweat glands.

-Electroencephalogram or EEG: An EEG can assist a doctor to see unique patterns in the electrical activity of the person's brain that suggests they have seizures.
+- Electroencephalogram or EEG: An EEG can assist a doctor in seeing unique patterns in the electrical activity of the person's brain that suggests they have seizures.

-Electrical studies of the eyes: Electrical studies of the person's eyes include visual-evoked responses and electro-retinograms, which may detect a number of eye problems that are common in children with NCL's.
+- Electrical studies of the eyes: Electrical studies of the person's eyes include visual-evoked responses and electroretinograms, which may detect several eye problems that are common in children with NCLs.

-Brain scans: Brain imaging can help a doctor to look for changes in the appearance of the person's brain.
-A CT scan can show areas of the person's brain that are decaying due to an NCL.
+- Brain scans: Brain imaging can help a doctor to look for changes in the appearance of the person's brain.
+A CT scan can show areas of the person's brain that decay due to an NCL.
 An MRI may also be used.

-Measurement of enzyme activity: A doctor can measure the activity of palmitoyl-protein thioesterase, involved in CLN1, and the acid protease, involved in CLN2, in the person's white blood cells, or cultured skin fibroblasts may be used in order to confirm diagnoses.
+- Measurement of enzyme activity: A doctor can measure the activity of palmitoyl-protein thioesterase, involved in CLN1, and the acid protease, involved in CLN2, in the person's white blood cells, or cultured skin fibroblasts may be used to confirm diagnoses.

 There is potential for misdiagnosis related to Batten disease.
-Because any particular autosomal recessive disorder is rare and many times has complex symptoms, as well as laboratory results, diagnosis that are both accurate and timely are difficult.
-Batten disease is many times misdiagnosed as, 'retinitis pigmentosa.'
-Wilson's disease is a form of autosomal recessive genetic disorder that causes both liver and neurological problems.
-Wilson's disease also causes psychiatric problems, to include depression, behavioral changes, psychosis and anxiety, and is many times misdiagnosed as schizophrenia.
-Differentiating among rare conditions often relies on evidence that is subtle and circumstantial; even the most experienced clinicians can find it to be difficult because many autosomal recessive disorders share similar features.
+Because any particular autosomal recessive disorder is rare and often has complex symptoms and laboratory results, accurate and timely diagnoses are difficult.
+Batten disease is many times misdiagnosed as 'retinitis pigmentosa.'
+Wilson's disease is a form of autosomal recessive genetic disorder that causes liver and neurological problems.
+Wilson's disease also causes psychiatric problems, including depression, behavioral changes, psychosis, and anxiety, and is often misdiagnosed as schizophrenia.
+Differentiating rare conditions often rely on subtle and circumstantial evidence; even the most experienced clinicians can find it difficult because many autosomal recessive disorders share similar features.

 Treatment of Batten Disease

-Medical science has not yet discovered a specific treatment that will either stop of reverse the symptoms of Batten disease at this time.
-Seizure activity may sometimes be either reduced or controlled through the administration of anticonvulsant medications.
+Medical science has not yet discovered a specific treatment that will either stop or reverse the symptoms of Batten disease.
+Seizure activity may sometimes be either reduced or controlled by administering anticonvulsant medications.
 Other medical problems may be treated as they arise.
 Both occupational and physical therapies can assist people with Batten disease to retain levels of functioning as long as possible.